Back to guides

 This trader ends the day with a net long position of 200 grams of 999 gold.
 They need to either hold this metal overnight, sell it before close, or arrange for it to carry forward as an open position.

-How NDP Drives Settlement Decisions
+How Net Daily Position Drives Settlement Decisions

-NDP vs Open Positions
+Net Daily Position vs Open Positions

 Tracking both is essential:

-How Bullion Master Calculates NDP
+How Bullion Master Calculates Net Daily Position?

-Track NDP automatically with Bullion Master
+Track Net Daily Position automatically with Bullion Master

 Every trade you record in the Daily Ledger feeds your Net Daily Position in real time.
 No manual calculations, no end-of-day scramble.